siddhi-io/siddhi-io-cdc/README.md

 **Start integration tests**

 1. Install and run docker
-2. To run the integration test, navigate to the siddhi-io-cdc/ directory and issue the following commands.
+2. To run the integration tests, navigate to the siddhi-io-cdc/ directory and issue the following commands.

+    * H2 default:

+            mvn clean install

     * MySQL 5.7: